Update: December 24, 2019

 Git relies on a distributed system for version management.
 You will have a local repository on which you can work, with a network connection only required to synchronise.

-27- What is the difference CollectionViews & TableViews ?
+27- What is the difference CollectionViews & TableViews?

 CollectionViews also display a list of items, however, they can have multiple columns and rows.

-28- What is Alamofire doing ?
+28- What is Alamofire doing?

 Alamofire uses URL Loading System in the background, so it does integrate well with the Apple-provided mechanisms for all the network development.
 This means, It provides chainable request/response methods, JSON parameter and response serialization, authentication, and many other features.
-It has thread mechanics and execute requests on a background thread and call completion blocks on the main thread.
+It has thread mechanics and executes requests on a background thread and call completion blocks on the main thread.

 29- REST, HTTP, JSON — What’s that?

-HTTP is the application protocol, or set of rules, web sites use to transfer data from the web server to client.
+HTTP is the application protocol or set of rules, websites use to transfer data from the web server to client.
 The client (your web browser or app) use to indicate the desired action: